Common module settings

 BatchFlushInterval

 This directive can only be used with input and processor modules.
-It specifies the timeout before a batch of records is forwarded to the next module in the route.
+It specifies the timeout before a record-batch is forwarded to the next module in the route.
 See the description of the global BatchFlushInterval directive for more information.

 BufferSize